 COMMENT FROM THE EASYROLL DISTRIBUTOR

 The modern material Dyneema® has been used on all ships/boats for years.
 High tensile strength, with a much thinner cross-section, makes it possible to use stainless steel rollers with a diameter of only half a meter.
 The lower elasticity of Dyneema® ropes compared to the straps that have been used for decades, mainly for anchoring, can be compensated by the patented jerk absorbers.
 All reels usually remain on the railing all year round as a safety package.
 Dyneema® pulleys and belt pulleys are secured against “noise” from the inside of the pulley.
-Only a 6mm Allen key is required to install the roller axle, as well as a 17mm open-end spanner to fix the roller or adjust its braking effect.
+For the assembly of the roller axle, an 8mm Allen key (for fixing the axle) and a 17mm open-end wrench (for the roller attachment) are included in the delivery as a combination wrench.
 If rope or belt is used, the first commandment is: secure to the cleat.

 GOOD TO KNOW

 Our harnesses on pulleys have been sold by us for 20 years (without complaint).
-They are particularly suitable for “anchoring only” as, unlike Dyneema lines, they sink.
-As shore lines they need a twist so that they do not flutter in storms.
+They are particularly suitable for “anchoring only” as, unlike Dyneema lines, they slowly sink down in the water.
+As shore lines they need a twist so that they do not make fluttering sounds in storms.
 Due to the belt guide rollers, they may look a little “tidier” on board.

 What our customers say

 “We ran aground with the keel on a sandbank (Greece, channel of Levkas, Bavaria 42) The inboard engine alone did not manage to free the boat.
 We took the loop (splice) from the Dyneema pulley mounted on the railing and threw it to a passing motorboat driver for towing, attached the rope to the cleat – and our boat was free again.